MrinalJain17/drake/README.md

 ### Optional requirements

 The algorithm internally uses `KMeans` multiple times on random partitions of the entire dataset.
 Although sklearn's implementation of K-Means is widely used, it is not the fastest out there.
-[Intel-backed DAAL's](https://github.com/IntelPython/daal4py) implementation was found to be much faster in the initial benchmarks, giving almost 6-8x speed-up.
+[Intel-backed DAAL's](https://github.com/IntelPython/daal4py) implementation was found to be much faster in the [initial benchmarks](https://github.com/MrinalJain17/drake/wiki/Benckmark-Scikit-learn-vs.-Intel's-DAAL-(for-K-Means)), giving almost 8-12x speed-up.
 If DAAL is **not** installed, then the code will fallback to use the sklearn's implementation.

 The recommended way to install [DAAL for python](https://github.com/IntelPython/daal4py) would be using the conda package manager: